HUA-Labs/HUA-Labs-public/examples/next-app-router-example/README.md

 3. Set Root Directory to `examples/next-app-router-example`
 4. Deploy!

-The example includes all necessary configuration for production deployment.
+The example includes all necessary configuration for production deployment (`vercel.json` is already configured).

 ### Live Demo